syncfusion-content/javascript-docs/js/TreeGrid/Rows.md

 The above screenshot shows details row in tree grid.
 {:.caption}

+The visibility of the details view of a record can also be toggled with any custom actions by using the method [`showHideDetailsRow`](https://help.syncfusion.com/api/js/ejtreegrid#methods:showhidedetailsrow "showHideDetailsRow").

 [Click](https://js.syncfusion.com/demos/web/#!/bootstrap/treegrid/rows/detailstemplate) here to view the demo sample for details row template.

 ### Disable details row info column